Texas State Highway 39: History

 On January 23, 1918, an intercounty highway was designated from Greenville to Decatur.
 On February 19, 1918, another intercounty highway from Pecos via Tahoka to Jayton was designated.
 On August 19, 1918, the Greenville-Decatur intercounty highway was extended to Cooper.
-SH 39 was originally proposed on January 21, 1919, as a route stretching from the Oklahoma border north of Paris to New Mexico, partially along these intercounty highways.
+SH 39 was originally proposed on January 21, 1919, as a route stretching from the Oklahoma state line north of Paris to New Mexico, partially along these intercounty highways.
 It was concurrent with SH 19 north of Cooper and with SH 18 west of Brownfield.
 On August 16, 1920, the section from McKinney to Decatur was cancelled and redesignated as an intercounty highway.
 On December 19, 1921, the section from McKinney to Decatur was restored.
 On August 21, 1923, its western terminus was moved to Jacksboro when the route west of Jacksboro had been renumbered as parts of SH 84, SH 18, and SH 24.
 Construction had begun.
 The entire route had been renumbered as a part of SH 24 on June 24, 1931.